MichaelCurrin/python-twitter-guide/deploy.md

 This can be done locally or on Netlify - see [netlify.toml](/netlify.toml).

+The hostname is defined in [processNav.js](/processNav.js) - this is used for the sitemap and should be updated if the Netlify app URL changes.

 The output will go to an unversioned directory named `build`.

 #### Notes on converting to a static site